Yoast/wordpress-seo/packages/replacement-variables/readme.md

 This package aims to provide a simple solution for replacing *variables* with their corresponding *values* in a text based on a set of *replacement variables*.
 Use this package to configure what variables are supported and how these should be replaced when the variable is encountered in a text.

-> This package is agnostic, meaning it should be able to work for all platforms.
+> This package is platform agnostic, meaning it should be able to work for all platforms.
 When adding code, be sure it is not specific to a single platform, for instace WordPress.

 ## Installation